cool-RR/cute-wing-stuff/README.markdown

 arguments.

 Suggested key combinations: `Alt-Insert F5` for preset 0, `Alt-Insert Shift-F5` for preset 1, `Alt-Insert Ctrl-F5` for preset 2, `Alt-Insert Ctrl-Shift-F5` for preset 3

+## unpack-tuple-to-one ##

+Turn `things` into `(thing,)`.

+Useful for writing things like:

+    (thing,) == things

+See this blog post for more context: http://blog.ram.rachum.com/post/1198230058/python-idiom-for-taking-the-single-item-from-a-list

+Suggested key combination: `Alt-Insert U`